nvladimus/voxel/README.md

             speed_mm_s: 1.0
     ```
     An instrument can be invoked by loading the YAML file with and the loaded devices
    can be accessed with.
 The above example uses all simulated device classes.
     ```python
-    from voxel.instruments.instrument import Instrument
+    from voxel.instrument.instrument import Instrument

     instrument = Instrument(config_path='example.yaml')
     instrument.cameras['vp-151mx camera']